Sustainability and Resiliency Journey Beyond LEED

 Join us for a conversation about the lessons learned in analyzing, balancing, and prioritizing the multiple strategies related to central utility plant, microgrid, all-electric system, geothermal, photovoltaic, heat pump, next-gen refrigerant, waste infrastructure, and resiliency all while considering the potential health and wellness impact on occupants through passive strategies and improved environmental biodiversity.

 - Hear about an organizational process for setting a project's sustainability and resiliency aspiration at the onset of a large-scale master plan and managing expectation during design implementation;

 - Learn how to create a project-specific sustainability and resiliency criteria and analyzing strategies beyond the LEED Checklist;

 - Hear about prioritizing strategies that are locally and financially appropriate while allowing flexibility for future technology and phasing in the long-term vision; and

 - Understand the benefits and potential operational models for owner and future tenants.

 Nathan Zeidler is a Senior Project Manager for Longfellow Real Estate Partners.
 Nathan is responsible for ensuring design and construction projects are aligned with their vision and goals.
 His over 20-year career includes a wide variety of complex Life Science & Healthcare projects.
 Nathan is Registered Architect and a LEED AP.

-Jeffery Bottomley is a Principle for Shepley Bulfinch and leads the firm's Durham office and Science and Technology initiatives.
+Jeffery Bottomley is a Principal for Shepley Bulfinch and leads the firm's Durham office and Science and Technology initiatives.
 With twenty-five years of architectural experience, Jeffery has led diverse teams to deliver, large-scale projects and master plans, including commercial, government, higher education, focusing on science and technology.